alipali737/pen-test-docs/Networking/Pivoting, Tunnelling, and Port Forwarding.md

 > - Foothold
 > - Beach Head System
 > - Jump Host
 ### The Networking Behind Pivoting
 Computers can have multiple (physical or virtual) NICs or Network Adapters, each with their own IP address.
 These can all be viewed with `ifconfig` / `ipconfig`.
 From here we can view the names (*`tun` is often an indicator of a VPN*) and IP addresses (*Look for public addresses*).

-### Routing
 Any system can participate in routing, not just a router.
-We can view the routing table using either:
+We can view the routing table using either (*this can show us valuable information about what networks the machine can access*):
 ```sh
 $ netstat -r